 single table, figure or movie (please do not upload linked

 worksheets or PDF files larger than one sheet).
-Supportive/Supplementary
+Supportive/

-material must be provided in a single zipped file not larger
+Supplementary material must be provided in a single zipped

 PERMISSION FOR REPRODUCTION: Published/reproduced

-material should not be included unless you have obtained written
+material should not be included unless written permission

-permission from the copyright holder, which should be forwarded
+has been obtained from the copyright holder, which should

-to the Editorial Office in case of acceptance of your article
+be forwarded to the Editorial Office in case of acceptance

-For obtaining permission for reproducing any material published
+permission for reproducing material is available at Bentham

 institutional affiliations and the location, with an asterisk